Register to access Secure Tools, Applications and Reports to help simplify your business.

-To celebrate Union Pacific's 150th Anniversary, UP commissioned a contest to remake the classic 1970s television commercial.
+To celebrate Union Pacific's 150th Anniversary in 2012, UP commissioned a contest to remake the classic 1970s television commercial.
 More than 200 entries were received, with the winning entry coming from Brock and Nellie Boyts of Los Angeles, California.

 For those of you who don't remember (or are too young to remember), view the original commercial from the 1970s.